pradeepbp/incbkp/README.md

 # incbkp
-Utility for incremental backup.
-Entirely re-written in Java
+Utility for incremental backup; re-written in Java